petersenpeter/CellExplorer/docs/tutorials/loading-sessions.md

 layout: default
 title: Loading sessions from the database
 parent: Tutorials
-nav_order: 2
+nav_order: 8
 ---
-# Loading sessions from the database
+# Tutorial on using the database loading dialog
 {: .no_toc}
 Sessions described in the database can be loaded directly in the Cell Explorer.
 1. Launch the Cell Explorer